 “We are incredibly grateful for Philadelphia Foundation’s generosity,” said McCaney.
 “Our mission is to inspire independence among those we serve, and that’s become even more important during these many months of quarantine and uncertainty.
 Our team has continued to provide life skills and technology training as well as weekly support groups and many online resources and activities that are helping to keep our community connected during this time of being physically apart,” she said.

 The Associated Services for the Blind and Visually Impaired was started in 1874 as the Pennsylvania Working Home for Blind Men to transcribe books and magazines into Braille and record college textbooks.
 Today, ASB provides education, training and resources to help individuals gain independence and improve their quality of life.
 ASB is the largest provider in Greater Philadelphia of services to people who are blind or low vision.
-Acting as an advocate and a liaison, the organization fosters connections and facilitates opportunities to advance life skills, help harness technology as a tool, and expand the reach of cultural offerings for the people they serve.
+The organization fosters connections and facilitates opportunities to advance life skills, help harness technology as a tool, and expand the reach of cultural offerings for the people they serve.

 To learn more about Associated Services for the Blind and Visually Impaired, visit www.asb.org.